asamuelson/Getting_and_Cleaning_Data/README.md

 3) Combines the training and test data into one dataset called CombinedData

-4) Extracts the columns which contain means or standard deviations from the combined dataset and creates a new dataset called MeansAndStandardDeviations
+4) Extracts the columns (MeansAndStandardDeviationCols) which contain means or standard deviations from the combined dataset and creates a new dataset called MeansAndStandardDeviations

 5) Matches activity labels to the list of activities using for loops and inserts the labels into MeansAndStandardDeviations

-6) Cleans the variable (feature) names by replacing parentheses and commas with periods, making all letters lowercase,
+6) Cleans the measurement data variable names (FeaturesCleaned) by replacing parentheses and commas with periods, making all letters lowercase, and expanding time and frequency markers

+7) Replaces the measurement data column names with the descriptive names in FeaturesCleaned

+8) Uses the group_by function from the dplyr package to grouped the data by subject, then by activity